Bolleman/gatsby-starter-netlify-cms/src/pages/blog/2016-12-17-making-sense-of-the-scaas-new-flavor-wheel.md

 ## What the updates mean to you

+This is a really convenient way to edit content on GitHub without fussing around with a local client.

 The Specialty Coffee Association of America (SCAA), founded in 1982, is a non-profit trade organization for the specialty coffee industry.
 With members located in more than 40 countries, SCAA represents every segment of the specialty coffee industry, including:

 * producers